 Most women I meet with are looking to yield enough milk for their baby’s needs as well as enough to pump a few ounces extra daily.
 It can be comforting knowing you have some back up in the freezer if needed.
-We want moms to chip away at building a freezer reserve slowly, so it doesn’t become time consuming.
+We want mums to chip away at building a freezer reserve slowly, so it doesn’t become time consuming.
 Yet I find, the first question I get in the clinic 4 days postpartum is “when should I start pumping and storing for work?”
-It breaks my heart that these brand-new moms are already consumed and burdened with the thought of expressing enough milk for their baby.
+It breaks my heart that these brand-new mums are already consumed and burdened with the thought of expressing enough milk for their baby.
 Most of the time, their milk has yet to come in!

 When to Start Pumping

 So when should mums start pumping and storing?
 Well, there is no one size fits all (as with many breastfeeding related concerns).
 If the baby is gaining weight and mum does not have any known risk factors preventing a healthy milk supply, then pumping after the first few weeks of life once daily is reasonable.
 Mums tend to get “pump happy” and express milk after many of the daytime breastfeeds leading to an over-supply early on.

 While an “over-supply” sounds like a great problem to have, many of these mums return to the clinic after a bout of mastitis several weeks later.
 After all, it can be difficult keeping up with the demands of breastfeeding your little one and pumping on top of that.
 When these mums decide not to pump after breastfeeds suddenly, their breasts need some time to adjust.
 The abrupt change is unnatural and milk starts backing up.
 Mums will develop a plugged milk duct when that milk sits stagnant in the breast.
 Plugged milk ducts, along with dad returning to work and outside help slowing down, can be the perfect storm for mastitis (a breast infection).
 In the cascade of events, mum may experience a large dip in supply after a case of mastitis; hence, the ping pong effect.